onc-healthit/inferno-program/README.md

 ## Installation and Deployment

-### Docker Installation

-Docker is the recommended installation method for Windows devices and can also be used on Linux and MacOS hosts.
+Inferno Program Edition is designed to be run using [Docker](https://www.docker.com/) to ensure consistency of execution across a wide range of host environments, including Windows, Linux and MacOS.

 1. Install [Docker](https://www.docker.com/) for the host platform as well as the [docker-compose](https://docs.docker.com/compose/install/) tool (which may be included in the distribution, as is the case for Windows and MacOS).
-2. Download the [latest release of the `inferno` project](https://github.com/onc-healthit/inferno-program/releases) to your local computer in a directory of your choice.
+2. Download the [latest release of the Inferno Program Edition project](https://github.com/onc-healthit/inferno-program/releases) to your local computer in a directory of your choice.
 3. Open a terminal in the directory where the project was downloaded (above).
 4. Run the command `docker-compose up --build` to start the server.
-This will automatically build the Docker image and launch Inferno, the HL7 FHIR Validator, and an NGINX web server.
+This will automatically build the Docker image and launch Inferno, the HL7 FHIR Validator, and an NGINX web server, suitable for use in a single user environment.
+   For information about running Inferno in a multi-user server environment, please refer to the [Deploying Inferno in a Server Environment](#deploying-inferno-in-a-server-environment) section below.
 5. Navigate to http://localhost:4567 to find the running application.

 If the docker image gets out of sync with the underlying system, such as when